LEBENSOHL CONVENTION

 detailed description of its use in each case:

-when an opponent opena a weak 2 suit and our partner says double.
+when an opponent open weak 2 suit and partner says double.

 for weak NT with some adjustments)

-When partner open 1NT and an opponent overcalls at 2-level (2
+When partner open 1NT and an opponent overcalls at 2-level (2/2/ 2/2), the Stayman convention

 and transfer convention are off.
 In the particular case, when intervention of 2